noway/nzcp-sol/README.md

     * This assumption relies on trusting NZ Ministry of Health not to leak their private key

 ## Privacy implications
-When you call `NZCP.readCredSubj` function as part of a transaction, your pass gets stored on blockchain as calldata.
+When you call `NZCP.readCredSubjExample` or `NZCP.readCredSubjLive` function as part of a transaction, your pass gets stored on blockchain as calldata.
 This allows 3rd parties to read your COVID pass and reconstruct your NZCP QR code, **effectively making your pass public**.
 This is bad since your pass could be then used by anyone.
 Never verify live passes as part of a transaction on a deployed version of this contract.

-Contrary to using `NZCP.readCredSubj` function as part of a transaction, using it as merely a view function (e.g. when calling it via "Read Contract" feature on Etherscan) is fine since execution of a view function happens off-chain.
+Contrary to using `NZCP.readCredSubjExample` or `NZCP.readCredSubjLive` function as part of a transaction, using it as merely a view function (e.g. when calling it via "Read Contract" feature on Etherscan) is fine since execution of a view function happens off-chain.

 Please note that the limitations above make any practical use of this contract on live passes to be dangerous.